Marketing System Diagnostics — Philippines & International

 Why is my marketing not generating revenue?

-Marketing fails to generate revenue when the system behind it is misaligned.
-Leads may not match buyer intent, messaging may not drive decisions, and the transition between marketing and sales may break.
-Without fixing these structural issues, results remain inconsistent regardless of effort.
+Marketing fails to generate revenue when the system behind it is misaligned — not the campaigns themselves.
+Leads may not match actual buyer intent, messaging may not drive purchase decisions, and the handoff between marketing and sales often breaks before a conversion can happen.
+More campaign activity does not fix these structural issues.
+The system needs to be read and rebuilt around how buyers actually behave.

 What does a digital marketing consultant do?